okta/okta-sdk-dotnet/docs/PushProviderApi.md

 Create a Push Provider

-Adds a new push provider to your organization.
+Creates a new push provider

 ### Example
 ```csharp